Mathematics and Economics BSc Honours

 Course overview

-As well as pure and applied mathematics, you learn probability and statistical techniques that help you understand economics theories and address economic problems.
+As well as pure and applied mathematics, you’ll learn probability and statistical techniques.
+You'll learn to analyse economic theories and tackle real-world economic challenges with confidence.

 - economic analysis and applications